PatricFrena/PatricFrena/README.md

 - 👋 Hi, I’m @PatricFrena
 - 👀 I’m interested in ?!?...
-- 🌱 I'm currently trapping Clarion and developing in C#
+- 🌱 I'm currently learning Clarion and developing in C#
 - 💞️ I want to learn java
 - 📫 How to reach me  --> patricfrena1000@gmail.com
 <!---